CBD topicals or CBD tinctures, which is best for you? They both contain CBD, but they are vastly different products that provide a range of reactions.

-In most cases, oral or sublingual CBD (placed in the back of the gum line and then swirled around like mouthwash) will provide the best results.
-Sublingual usage allows the substance to quickly enter your bloodstream.
+In most cases, orally ingested CBD (placed in the back of the gum line, swirled around like mouthwash and then swallowed) will provide the best results.
 A topical CBD product may provide some benefits, but it’s unlikely that all of the cannabinoids will enter the bloodstream.
 If the compounds don’t enter the blood, they can’t reach the cannabinoid receptors, and so they won’t provide the desired results.

 Simply put, your skin isn’t permeable enough for topical CBD to be as effective as tinctures.

 Does that mean topical CBD products are worthless?
 Not at all.
 In fact, they could be more effective at assisting with localized issues.